aakriiti2504/School_District_Analysis/README.md

 By replacing Thomas High Schools' ninth graders' math and reading scores, the ranking of the school moved from 2md place to 8th place.

 - 4) How does replacing the ninth-grade scores affect the following:
+For comparative study, we replaced the ninth grade scores.
+The various aspects of the analysis is discussed below in detail.
 - Math and reading scores by grade
 We wanted to get more in depth knowledge on the performance of the students at the different schools.Therefore, we tabulated the data according to the grades 9th, 10th, 11th and 12th.
 This helped us greatly in the comparative study.

 ![4](https://user-images.githubusercontent.com/23488019/142510429-008e8c92-5783-41ae-ad9d-ec293631a0cd.PNG)
 ![5](https://user-images.githubusercontent.com/23488019/142510437-8fbb2830-bc35-4e5f-840b-74be7c821247.PNG)
  As per the tabulated results we can see that there was hardly any change in the results.

 - Scores by school spending
     Various bins were created to analyze the scores based on spending.
 As per the tabulated results it can be noted that some schools that had the lowest spending per student, still could achieve overall passing percentage of 90%.

 ![7](https://user-images.githubusercontent.com/23488019/142512379-90137ba5-fb41-4f13-8dec-3996f43ea070.PNG)